 Analysis: People do not have the attention span of a goldfish.
-This is a ridiculous idea that grew out of a single and small study conducted by Microsoft several years ago in Canada and has not been replicated.
+This is a ridiculous idea that grew out of a single, small and perhaps misinterpreted study conducted by Microsoft several years ago in Canada and has not been replicated.
 Unfortunately, it’s still cited as a reason not to publish long-form content.

 This is a mistake.
 Three-quarters of content marketers use long from because it’s useful, people read it, spend more time with it, and come back for more.
 Over the last several years I’ve cited many studies on this blog that have the same conclusion (here, here and here and I’ve read and shared, like a gazillion other studies and sources making the case for long-form content).

 Does this mean everything should be long-form?
 Of course not.
 First and foremost, content should only take what it needs.
 Mixing up the variety, tone, format and length are all useful experiments.